 January 24th is national peanut butter day.
 June 12th is national peanut butter cookie day.
 At least this year it was/is.
 Next year it could change again.
 I could easily celebrate peanut butter day every day.
 In any form it comes in.

-I was actually not planning on baking today, I have been in a mood for clam chowder for a while, and since my parents are visiting and I know how much the love chowdah too, I decided to head to Whole Foods to get a couple ingredients I needed.
-I heard like 5 people say it was National Peanut Butter day.
-OK FINE.
-I will celebrate.
-I grabbed a jar and headed home.
-Well I had my other ingredients for the chowder too.
+I was actually not planning on baking today, I have been in a mood for clam chowder for a while, and since my parents are visiting and I know how much they love chowder too, I decided to head to Whole Foods to get a couple ingredients I needed.
+When I was there I heard like 5 people say it was National Peanut Butter day.
+I grabbed a jar and headed home after I got my other ingredients for the chowder too.